Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 • Check Out These 10 Tips on Dog Nutrition to Raise Healthy Pups

-Headline writing doesn’t end with your first draft.
-I know, I can hear the collective grown, but hear me out.
+Writing powerful headlines doesn’t end with your first draft.
+We know, we can hear the collective grown, but hear us out.

-A novelist doesn’t write a book and immediately send it to his or her editor.
+A novelist doesn’t write a book and immediately send it to their editor.
 The author goes through rewrite after rewrite until it’s polished and ready for public consumption.

 The same goes for your headline.
 Often, your first stab at a good one won’t yield the ideal version.
 You’ll have to tweak words and word order to make sure it’s clickable.